rohityadav-sas/IOE-IOM-Notice-Alert-Bot/README.md

 ## Features

-- Fetches the latest exam result notices from the IOE and IOM website.
+- Fetches the latest exam, entrance, and official notices from the IOE and IOM websites.
 - Compares the fetched notices with previously saved notices to identify new ones.
-- Sends the new notices directly to your Telegram account.
+- Sends the new notices directly to registered Telegram users.
-- Welcomes users and offers the option to view previous notices.
+- Welcomes users and offers the option to view previously saved notices.
+- Stops polling after a specific duration to adhere to GitHub Actions' free tier limitations.

 ## Prerequisites